s-weigand/djangocms-equation/README.md

 **Note:**

-The equations might be rendered properly in ckeditor-windows,when they are added the first time.
+The equations might not be rendered properly in ckeditor-windows, when they are added the first time.
 This can be fixed by saving the text plugin or having another equation on the page.